lnyemba/data-transport/README.md

     pip install git+https://dev.the-phi.com/git/steve/data-transport.git

-Once installed **data-transport** can be used as a library in code or a command line interface (CLI)
+Once installed **data-transport** can be used as a library in code or a command line interface (CLI), as a CLI it is used for ETL and requires a configuration file.

 ## Data Transport as a Library (in code)
 ---